2016 Community Health Needs Assessment

 Guided by a collaborative approach where health was examined in its broadest sense, the most recent CHNA was conducted between August 2015 to March 2016 with the overall goal of identifying the major health care issues, barriers to access, and health priorities for those living in the Memorial City community.
 The analysis included a review of secondary data on social, economic and health issues in the region with qualitative information from focus groups with community residents and service providers and input from numerous community representatives.

-During the assessment, the following six Health Priorities were identified for the west Houston community:
+During the assessment, the following three Health Priorities were identified for the Memorial community:

-The process culminated in the development of an Implementation Plan to address the significant needs identified through the CHNA.
+The CHNA process culminated in the development of a Strategic Implementation Plan (SIP) for each hospital to address their community’s significant needs identified through the CHNA and to align with a core set of Memorial Hermann Health System priorities.
 Memorial Hermann Memorial City Medical Center will utilize the plan as a guide over the next three years to support the health of their community and advance the mission of the organization.

 To Download the CHNA and Implementation Plan, click on the links below:

-Memorial Hermann Memorial City Medical Center’s CHNA and community benefit Implementation Plan were reviewed and approved by the Community Relations Committee of the Health System Board in June 2013.
+Memorial Hermann Memorial City Medical Center CHNA and community benefit Implementation Plan were reviewed and approved by the Community Relations Committee of the Health System Board in June 2016 and September 2016 respectively.